-In December 2017, the District received settlement payment from Jasper County amounting to \$125,000.
-In January 2018, the District received settlement payment from Forrest County amounting to \$675,000, which accounts for one half of the total settlement.
-These amounts represent Jasper and Forrest Counties' portion of the District's liabilities at the time of their withdrawal from the District and assessed interest.
+In August 2018, the District received settlement payment from Forrest County amounting to \$675,000, which accounts for remainder of the total settlement.
+These amounts represent Forrest County's portion of the District's liabilities at the time of their withdrawal from the District and assessed interest.
 Amounts received are included as revenues in the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds.